Back to Top

 You, the people, go to the polls and vote for all of your representatives on the council, not just the mayor.
 You have the right to expect all of us to have the same level of influence to get things done.

-- I believe contracts with council-appointed employees (city manager, city attorney, city secretary, chief judge) should be negotiated by the council as a whole, not just the mayor.
+• I believe contracts with council-appointed employees (city manager, city attorney, city secretary, chief judge) should be negotiated by the council as a whole in executive session, or alternatively by a subcommittee of three councilmembers.
+Our standard practice has been for the council to give that authority to the mayor.

 Those are only a few of the ways in which I, as mayor, would work to empower the council.